Daminert/GadgetRepairHQ/README.md

 ## License

-This website and its content are protected under [GadgetRepairHQ] (https://daminert.github.io/GadgetRepairHQ/).
+This website and its content are protected under [GadgetRepairHQ](https://daminert.github.io/GadgetRepairHQ/).
 Unauthorized use, reproduction, or distribution is strictly prohibited.

 ## Conclusion